rawg/levis/README.rst

 You can expect the following in future releases:

 - Additional crossover operators, such as cycle and merge crossover.
-- At least some crossover operators will return two children (breaking change).
 - Mutation rate will be the likelihood of a change to any allele to match Dr.
   Goldberg's examples.
+- Additional traits for crossover and mutation operators.
 - The examples will be moved to another repository and several more will be added.
 - API documentation and a user's guide will be available (probably at